eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 best practices.

-The Recommendation specifies that these outcomes will serve as a basis for the implementation of the proposal for a European Digital Identity Framework, without the process of developing the Toolbox interfering with, or prejudging the legislative process.
+The Recommendation specifies that these outcomes will serve as a basis for the implementation of the European Digital Identity Framework, without the process of developing the Toolbox interfering with, or prejudging the legislative process.